Get Your Free CTV Advertising Playbook

 Interactive video ads transform passive viewing into active engagement.
 Viewers might click hotspots to learn more about products, answer polls, or even make purchases directly within the video player.
 These formats generate valuable engagement data while creating memorable brand experiences.

 Rewarded video has become the darling of mobile gaming and apps.
-Users voluntarily watch ads in exchange for in-game currency, extra lives, or premium content access.
+Users voluntarily watch ads in exchange for in-game currency, extra lives, or access to premium content.
 This value exchange creates a positive association with the advertiser since viewers choose to engage.
 Completion rates for rewarded video often exceed 90%, far surpassing forced ad formats.

 Key Benefits of Programmatic Video Advertising